 Man arrested for forcing minor daughter for abortion after raping her

-Ajmer, Aug 26: A father allegedly made his minor daughter undergo abortion after raping her in Ajmer, Rajasthan has been arrested by the Rajsthan police.
+Ajmer, Aug 26: A father allegedly made his minor daughter undergo abortion after raping her in Ajmer, Rajasthan has been arrested by the Rajasthan police.

 The accused who was the father of the minor, who underwent an abortion in Ajmer last year, was arrested on Saturday for allegedly sexually abusing his daughter.